Influence of NaI background and mass on testing the DAMA modulation: Results

 \subsection{Model dependent}

-The choice of a particular model will dictate the observable $R_m$ and $R_0$ for some combination of DM mass and cross section, $m_{\chi}$ and $\sigma_{0}$.
-To produce the usual sensitivity curves, we loop through a set range of $m_{\chi}$ and $\sigma_{0}$, and compute the p-values of $\mu_b$ (the mean of the background only distribution) in the signal+background distribution.
+The choice of a particular model will dictate the observable $R_m$ and $R_0$ for some combination of DM mass and cross section, $m_{\chi}$ and $\sigma_{p}$.
+To produce the usual sensitivity curves, we loop through a set range of $m_{\chi}$ and $\sigma_{p}$, and compute the p-values of $\mu_b$ (the mean of the background only distribution) in the signal+background distribution.
 A detector will be sensitive with 90\% confidence to the combinations that produce $P(x=\mu_b)\leq 0.1$.

-The results of applying this method for ANAIS, COSINE, and SABRE after 3 years of operation are shown in Fig. \ref{fig:model_dep_sens} for the standard spin independent DM model, compared with DAMA run for the same period of time.
-This demonstrates that although all the detectors have the same target, there are still combinations of DM parameter space that will produce a statistically significant modulation in some detectors, but not in others over the same run time.
+This method is applied to DAMA, ANAIS, COSINE, and SABRE to project their sensitivity by 2025 (assuming all three detectors are continuously taking data until then).
+The results for this are shown in Fig. \ref{fig:model_dep_sens} for the standard spin independent DM model.
+This demonstrates that although all the detectors have the same target, there are still combinations of DM parameter space that will produce a statistically significant modulation in some detectors, but not in others despite (in some cases) a longer live time.

+In order to decouple the relative live times, we also compare the effect of changing just the mass and background levels for a NaI target in Fig. \ref{fig:model_dep_cons}.
+In doing so, we observe the standard scaling with $\sqrt{R_b/M_E}$ is recovered, validating this computation method.

-Note that the peak occurring at $m_{\chi}\sim 150$ GeV/c$^2$ is due to our assumption of a single energy bin from 2-6 keV\footnote{We make this assumption to remain agnostic about the exact background energy spectrum of the three detectors, as all have published only a single value for the 2-6 keV range.}.
-At this mass range the net modulation in our energy region of interest switches from positive to negative, and so averaging over the energy bins erroneously gives a modulation amplitude close to zero, drastically reducing the sensitivity.
-See, for example, Fig. \ref{fig:spike}.
-More proper analysis requires knowledge of the background energy spectrum not publicly available.\\
+Note that the peak occurring at $m_{\chi}\sim 150$ GeV/c$^2$ in both Figs. \ref{fig:model_dep_sens} and \ref{fig:model_dep_cons} is due to our assumption of a single energy bin from 2-6 keV, as we have assumed a flat background hypothesis for simplicity.
+At this mass range the net modulation in our energy region of interest switches from positive to negative (see Fig. \ref{fig:spike}), and so averaging over the energy bins erroneously gives a modulation amplitude close to zero, drastically reducing the sensitivity.
+More proper analysis requires knowledge of the background model as a function of energy not publicly available.